Cy63rPh4n70m/Graph_Matcher/README.md

 ## Requirements
 Requires Python 3.11.0
-To install requirements execute `pip install -r requirements.txt`
+To install module requirements execute `pip install -r requirements.txt`

 ## Running the code
 To test the algorithm on graphs from `test_cases/` run `python main.py` Test cases contain images of the graphs for validation of results.

-(Graphs in the test files are in the form of adjacency lists with a colon separating the connection names and edge values for each node.)
+(Graphs in the test files are in the form of adjacency lists with a colon separating the connection names and edge values for each node.
+Each connection is separated by a space.)

 ## Brief explanation of algorithm
-This algorithm determines whether an input graph is included in a larger graph based on edge values and the node connectedness, and returns all possible subgraphs that match the input graph.
+This algorithm determines whether an input graph is included in a larger graph based on edge values and the node connectedness, and returns all subgraphs that match the input graph.

 **(The stages are explained in more detail in the comments of `main.py`)**